ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/advanced.markdown

-﻿# Migration : Changes related to IAdvancedDocumentSessionOperations
+﻿# Migration : Changes Related to IAdvancedDocumentSessionOperations

-Changes in advanced session operations accessible by `session.Advanced`.
+Changes in advanced session operations are accessible by `session.Advanced`.

 {PANEL:GetEtagFor}

-As [documents don't have etags any longer](../../../migration/client-api/introduction#etags) but they use change vectors instead the method `GetEtagFor` has been replaced by `GetChangeVectorFor`.
+[Documents don't have etags any longer](../../../migration/client-api/introduction#etags) but they use change vectors instead the method `GetEtagFor`.
+It has been replaced by `GetChangeVectorFor`.

 {PANEL/}